A Message From Dr. Santos

 Simple & Affordable Financing

 At Facial Beauty, we offer low monthly payment plans and pre-qualifications for any additional treatments, affordability has never been easier.
 If you’ve ever let financing stand in your way of a new you, come talk to us about options you may not know you had.
-We can even do pre-approvals over the phone so please feel free to call us anytime.
+We can even do pre-approvals over the phone so please feel free to contact us anytime.

 David Santos MD, FACS